Esri/arcgis-rest-js/packages/arcgis-rest-auth/post-message-auth-spec.md

 The general idea is that the HOST application will only respond when the following conditions are true:

-- the event.source.origin is a location that the HOST trusts
+- the event.origin is a location that the HOST trusts
 - the message type is `arcgis:auth:requestCredential`

 Under any other conditions, the HOST application will not send any response.